Rizaaal/blog_personale/readme.md

 i'm only working on the index.html atm

-later gohugo.io will be used for static page generation I figured out that is very important that i check what gohugo can do before doing any design/development.
-So i'm going to stop any design activity to dedicate myself to exploring this tool.

-- try go hugo
+- try go hugo ✔️

 Tools to use for this blog: